 Glossary of terms used in organ donation and transplants.
-Definitions are from the Organ Procurement and Transplantation Network (OPTN), explains terms such as Acute or Chronic Rejection, Allocation Policies, Glomerular Filtration Rate (GFR), Graft Survival, histocompatibility and more
+Definitions are from the Organ Procurement and Transplantation Network (OPTN).
+It explains terms such as Acute or Chronic Rejection, Allocation Policies, Glomerular Filtration Rate (GFR), Graft Survival, histocompatibility and more.

 How much does an organ transplant cost in the US?
 Get ready to see some large numbers for the average charges of an organ transplant in 2020 dollars.
 The most common transplant – cornea – averages $32,500 in estimated billed charges.
 Kidney transplant estimated at $442,500 for the entire process, including surgeon fees and drugs.
 Costs are calculated from 30 days pre-transplant, to 6 months post-transplant discharge.
 Summary table of cost breakdown is shown.
 The detailed report shows autologous bone marrow transplant at $471,600, bone marrow-allogenic at $1,071,700 (up 20% since 2017), liver transplant at $878,400, and heart transplant at $1,664,800.
 Multiple organ transplants easily top an estimated $1 million, or $2.6M for heart-lung or kidney-heart.)
 By Transplant Living, a project of the nonprofit United Network for Organ Sharing (UNOS), organization that maintains the national Organ Procurement and Transplantation Network (OPTN) under contract with HRSA.
 Report by Milliman was published January 2020.

-Official US government website for organ donation (organdonor.gov), including recent news about organ transplantation.
+Official US government website for organ and tissue donation (organdonor.gov), including recent news about organ transplantation.
 See the National Survey of Organ Donation Attitudes and Practices, completed in 2019 and published February 2020.
 Survey asked about donating one’s hands or face.
 Many additional resources on transplants are linked here.
-Updated 2019
+Updated 2021.

 Find reliable ad-free information on organ donation from MedlinePlus.
 General information about organ transplants and organ procurement, including cornea transplants and living donation; kidney transplant video; how to become a donor; information for older donors and recipients.

-One-page summary of number of organ transplants and grafts done in the US year-to-date 2023.
+One-page summary on number of organ transplants and grafts done in the US year-to-date 2023.
 Trends from 1988 to present, updated monthly.
 Altogether, 42,888 transplants were done in the US in 2022, the highest number ever.
 Transplants were up 3.7% from the prior year.
-Latest report shows 25,499 kidney transplants were done in 2018, up 28% from 2008.
-Next most common was liver transplants (8,250 in 2018, up 30% compared to ten years earlier.)
-Survival rates can also be found at this site by OPTN, the Organ Procurement and Transplantation Network.
+Latest report shows 25,499 kidney transplants were done in 2022, up 3.4% from 2021.
+Next most common was liver transplants (9,528 in 2022, up 3.2% from 2021.)
+Survival rates can also be found at this site by OPTN, the Organ Procurement and Transplantation Network, 2023.

-See our main category on Costs to COMPARE average costs, prices or charges among providers.
+See Consumer Health Ratings’ main category on Costs to COMPARE average costs, prices or charges among providers.
 Compare specific hospitals, ambulatory surgery centers or clinics for hospitalizations, many surgeries, procedures and outpatient tests.
-The LEARN MORE listings show general average costs in your region if available
+The LEARN MORE listings show general average costs of healthcare in your region, if available.

 See Consumer Health Ratings’ main page to compare Quality.
 Find ratings, report cards and credentials.
-Free public reports of quality ratings and comparisons for individual hospitals, nursing homes, health insurance plans, and other health care services.
-Check your physician’s credentials and doctor’s license in this category
+Free public reports of quality ratings and comparisons among individual hospitals, nursing homes, health insurance plans, and other health care services.
+Check your physician’s credentials and look up your doctor’s medical license in this category.

-Find average price and typical charges for most types of inpatient hospital stays in Nebraska.
+Find average price and typical charges for most types of inpatient hospital stays in Nebraska for 2019.
 Compare average hospital prices in the PricePoint system.
 Example of hospitalizations: maternity prices, angioplasty, heart surgery, some cancer services, hip & knee surgery, bowel surgery, kidney and other transplants, pneumonia, stroke, some mental health psych services, UTI, gall bladder surgery (inpatient only).
 If you can’t find it, check the comprehensive list (e.g. MDC 19 for mental health).
-Bipolar admission cost about $16,871 on average in 2018.
-Vaginal delivery (mom only) cost $9,204 on average; normal newborn was $5,071.
+Vaginal delivery (mom only) cost $9,725 on average; normal newborn was $3,575.
 Includes volume, average length of stay in the hospital, and median age of patient.
 Does not include physician costs.
-Shows one hospital/ one disease or condition at a time along with the state average cost.
-Or compare hospitals (statewide numbers are not shown in this view); 2018 data.
+Shows one hospital/ one disease or condition at a time along with the state median charge.
+Or compare hospitals (statewide numbers are not shown in this view); 2019 data.
 All cities including Omaha, Lincoln, Grand Island, Creighton, Norfolk, Kearney.
 NHA Care Compare is sponsored by the Nebraska Hospital Association.
 No updates as of April 2022.

-Top 50 hospitals for respiratory problems.
+Top 50 hospitals in 2022-2023 for respiratory problems.
 Mayo Clinic (Rochester, MN) and National Jewish Health, Denver-University of Colorado Hospital lead the list.
 Hospitals were required to treat at least 1,325 Medicare patients in Pulmonology and Lung Transplant over a 3-year period 2018 to 2020, in order to be ranked.
 Includes Lung transplant, used Medicare data (including survival) expert opinion reputation, nurse and ICU staffing, and other factors.
 For reference: small hospitals routinely treat pneumonia and COPD patients, and a tertiary medical center may not be necessary for effective treatment.
-This list by US News & World Report gives strong weight to survival, services available, reputation and other factors
+This list by US News & World Report gives strong weight to survival, services available, reputation and other factors.